WDGY: The original WDGY

-WDGY was founded in 1923 by Dr. George Young, an optometrist who dabbled in radio as a hobby, and was one of the first commercial radio stations in the Twin Cities area.
+WDGY was founded in 1923 by Dr. George Young, an optometrist who dabbled in radio as a hobby, and was one of the first radio stations in the Twin Cities area.
 The original call sign was KFMT, broadcasting at 1300 kHz.
 The following year, the station moved to 1140 kHz.
-After several call letter changes, including WHAT and WGWY, Young settled on WDGY, which was based on his initials.
+After several call letter changes, including WHAT and WGWY, Young settled on WDGY, which was based on his name.
 The WDGY call letters lasted from 1925 until 1991, first at 1140 kHz, then to its longtime home at 1130 kHz beginning in 1941.
-Following Young's death in 1945, his estate sold the station.
+Following Young's death in 1945, the station was sold by his estate.

-WDGY went through several ownership changes until 1956, when it were purchased by Todd Storz' Storz Broadcasting, an Omaha-based owner of a five-to-seven-station group (the maximum number allowed in those days).
-Storz quickly changed the format to Top 40, taking advantage of the early rise of rock and roll music.
+WDGY went through several ownership changes until 1956, when it was purchased by Todd Storz' Storz Broadcasting, an Omaha-based owner of a five-to-seven-station group (the maximum number allowed at the time).
+Storz quickly changed the format to Top-40, taking advantage of the early rise of rock and roll music.
 The station was nicknamed "WeeGee," the phonetic pronunciation of the call sign, and its format was near the top of the ratings for several years.

 In 1959, WDGY gained a formidable challenger when KDWB launched.
 The two competitors seesawed back and forth in ratings supremacy for area teen and young adult audiences throughout the 1960s and '70s.
 The competition, sometimes friendly, sometimes not, resulted in memorable merchandising promotions and concerts.

 Generally, WDGY came in second in overall audience ratings to market-dominant, clear-channel WCCO.
-WDGY seemed to appeal to 18- to 35-year-old listeners while KDWB held a fair share of the teen audiences - considered hot properties during this period.
+WDGY seemed to appeal to the 18-35 age demographic while KDWB held a fair share of the teen audience - considered a hot property during this period.

-WDGY's longtime Top 40 format came to an end at 3 pm, September 2, 1977.
-Faced with much stronger competition on the FM dial, WDGY adopted a country music format, which continued well into the 1980s.
-Later WDGY would flip to a news/talk format; and finally, the adoption of sports talk as KFAN in 1991.
-Ironically, the abandoned WDGY call letters were quickly picked up by the former rival station at 630 kHz.
+WDGY's longtime Top 40 format came to an end at 3 p.m. on September 2, 1977.
+Faced with stronger competition on the FM dial, WDGY adopted a country music format, which continued well into the 1980s.
+In 1990, WDGY would flip to a news/talk format, which would evolve to sports talk as KFAN the next year.
+Ironically, the abandoned WDGY call letters were quickly picked up by WDGY's former rival station at 630 kHz.